Bottom-blown oxygen converter: Operation

-History of the development of the BBOC
+History

 Early development at BRM

 Staff at BRM began work on an alternative to the conventional reverberatory cupellation furnace in the early 1980s.
 This included a review of the available technology, including the top-blown rotary converter ("TBRC"), on which test work was undertaken.

 One of the first areas investigated was the use of oxygen-enriched blast air in the reverberatory furnace.
 This was “found to be of marginal benefit and not economically viable."

 The BRM staff subsequently tried to increase the oxygen transfer rate by using lances submerged in the bath of the reverberatory furnace and found that there was some benefit in doing this.
 However, the wear rate of the lances was excessive and it was realized that the basic design of the furnace, with its shallow bath, was not conducive to the development of a high-intensity reactor.

 The concept then evolved into a new furnace design, one that had a deep bath, in contrast to the reverberatory furnace design.

 Initial tests of the bottom injection of oxygen were carried out on a small scale at Imperial College, London, using a nitrogen-shrouded tuyere.
 These showed that under certain conditions a protective accretion would form at the tip of the injector, and that oxygen utilization was high, with the oxidation reactions generating sufficient heat to keep the furnace hot until the final stages of refining when the impurity levels were low.

 Additionally, the test work on the TBRC had shown that it had a high rate of refractory wear, due to the washing action of the slag caused by the rotation of the furnace, which provided additional pressure to develop an alternate process.
 The TBRC test work also resulted in low oxygen utilization (about 60%).